kytos/documentation/tutorials/napps/create_ping_pong_napps.rst

         @listen_to('tutorial03/ping.periodic_ping')
         def pong(self, event):
-            message = 'Hi, here is the Pong NApp answering a ping. message += 'The current time is {}, and the ping was dispateched' message += 'at {}.'
+            message = 'Hi, here is the Pong NApp answering a ping.' message += 'The current time is {}, and the ping was dispateched' message += 'at {}.'
             log.info(message.format(datetime.now(),